Accessible Canada Act - Canadian Federal Accessibility Legislation

 UPDATE: Federal Canadian Accessibility Legislation Comes Into Force, Source: Federal Canadian Accessibility Legislation Comes Into Force.
 Abstract: Accessible Canada Act establishes framework to create a barrier-free Canada through proactive identification, removal and prevention of accessibility barriers.

-(i)This information is from an external source (Employment and Social Development Canada).
+(i)Source/Reference: Employment and Social Development Canada.
 Disabled World makes no warranties or representations in connection therewith.
-Content may have been edited for style, clarity, and/or length.
-If you are connected with this page and want it corrected/updated please contact us.
+Content may have been edited for style, clarity or length.